 But I don’t know anyone like that.
-All my “expert” friends make plenty mistakes.
-I’ve witnessed many first hand.
-Obvious mistakes from people who should have known better.
+All my “expert” friends make plenty of mistakes.
+I’ve witnessed many first-hand, obvious mistakes from people who should have known better.

-All you can do is move on past them.
+All you can do is move past them.

 I long ago stopped beating myself up over my travel mistakes.
-Now, I live with them because I know I’ll always keep making them.
-I can only move on, learn from them, and hope I don’t make them again (but I probably will).
+Humans make mistakes.
+Experts make mistakes.
+I learn from them and hope I don’t make them again (but I probably will).

 So the next time you book the wrong flight, catch the wrong bus, or screw something up, know that you are not alone and that others, even the experts, have made far worse mistakes…and we survived and continued on.

 Just take a deep breath and move on.

 Because you are going to make a lot of mistakes on the road.